-And the final candidate in my selection of top-rated mattresses that don’t sag is the Puffy.
-It’s an all-foam model with a pretty simple construction, which, nevertheless, can offer you superb support and pressure relief.
+One of the last options in my selection of top-rated mattresses that don’t sag is the Puffy.
+It’s an all-foam model with a pretty simple construction; which nevertheless, can offer you superb support and nice pressure relief.

 The mattress packs three layers under the polyester cover, resulting in a soft to medium feel.
-There’s a gel-infused foam layer for cooler sleep, a foam transition layer for better load distribution and precise contouring, and, finally, a dense foam base for good motion absorption and overall stability of the construction.
+There’s a gel-infused foam layer for cooler sleep, a foam transition layer for better load distribution and precise contouring; and finally, a dense foam base for good motion absorption and overall stability of the mattress.

-The Puffy has incredibly low motion transfer so any movements will be absorbed right from the start.
+The Puffy has incredibly low motion transfer so any movements will be absorbed right from the get-go.
 And no, it won’t suck you in like quicksand — you will still be able to easily transition between sleeping positions.

-As a sum up, I’d like to say that the Puffy is a reasonably priced mattress with an awesome ability to relieve your pressure points, maintain spine alignment, and last longer than other all-foam models.
+To sum up, I’d say that the Puffy is a reasonably priced mattress with an incredible ability to relieve your pressure points, maintain your spine alignment, and lasts longer than other all-foam models.

 - Side and back sleepers.
 The medium firmness level offers just the right amount of spinal support and contouring for those who sleep on their back or side.

 - Couples.
 The Puffy combines decent edge support and low motion transfer.
 Both of these factors are essential if you share a bed with someone.

 - Back pain sufferers.
 Memory foam has the best cradling effect among all mattress materials.
-It can easily relieve pain and pressure in any sleeping position.
+It has the potential to easily relieve pain and pressure in any sleeping position.